Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2023-12-09** : 🔥 ***New models for Chatbot*** 🔥 Adding models [TheBloke/una-cybertron-7B-v2-GGUF](https://huggingface.co/TheBloke/una-cybertron-7B-v2-GGUF) and [TheBloke/MetaMath-Cybertron-Starling-GGUF](https://huggingface.co/TheBloke/MetaMath-Cybertron-Starling-GGUF).
+The latter is currently the best ranked 7B model of the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), with an average score of 71,35 and is #9 in the global ranking.

   * 🆕 **2023-12-08** : 🔥 ***New feature for ControlNet module : support for LoRA models*** 🔥  Adding experimental LoRA options at the bottom of the settings panel in the ControlNet module.
 Same usage and modalities than the Stable Diffusion LoRA features (see below).

   * 🆕 **2023-12-06** : 🔥 ***New feature for img2img module : support for LoRA models*** 🔥  Adding experimental LoRA options at the bottom of the settings panel in the img2img module.
 Same usage and modalities than the Stable Diffusion LoRA features (see below).